michaelganesan26/ElectronSampleCode/gitCheatSheet.md

 ### update the current branch with the code on the master
-`git pull --rebase origin master` this will pull the latest code from the master `git config -l` this will list the current configuration for the repository `git config remote.origin.url https://michaelganesan26:jesus2664@github.com/michaelganesan26/ElectronSampleCode` this is how you set up automatic login to update the repository
+`git pull --rebase origin master` this will pull the latest code from the master `git config -l` this will list the current configuration for the repository

+#this is how you set up remote
+`git config remote.origin.url https://{userid}:{password}@github.com/michaelganesan26/ElectronSampleCode`
+this is how you set up automatic login to update the repository